javieitez/mydocs/howtos/terraform_debian13_pmx_cloudinit.md

   disks {
     scsi {
       scsi0 {
-        # We have to specify the disk from our template, else tf will think it's not supposed to be there
+        # The disk from our template
         disk {
           storage = "local-lvm"
           # The size of the disk should be at least as big as the disk in the template.
 If it's smaller, the disk will be recreated